-Some wasps are solitary and some are social insects.
-Most wasp species are solitary, meaning they live alone.
+There are social wasps and there are solitary wasps.
 Social wasps live in colonies, led by a queen.
 Some wasps burrow in the ground, some use mud to create apartment complexes, while others build paper nests.
 In these nests, the queen begins laying eggs.
 These eggs hatch into female workers.
 In late summer, some eggs hatch into male drones, whose sole purpose (in their very short lives) is to mate with the queen, after which, they die.
-We have two major social wasps in California: yellowjackets and paper wasps.
-Paper wasps tend to avoid us, whenever possible.
 Most social wasps are predators, killing many garden pests each year.
 As resources become scarce and colony size grows, these wasps become scavengers.
-These are the ones that cause the most problems for us.
+Those are the ones that cause the most problems for us.

-Adult wasps mostly eat plant matter, especially sweet nectar, sap, pollen, and rotting fruits.
-As they fly from flower to flower, collecting nectar and pollen, wasps also pollinate your crops.
-There are even wasps that have evolved specifically to pollinate figs. No wasps, no fig bars!
-Wasps are frequently released in agricultural fields as natural ‘biocontrols' of many common pests.
-The adult wasps lay their eggs on or in these pest insects.
-As the eggs hatch, they devour their host.
-(Gruesome, right?
-It’s brutal world out there.)
-Some wasps, such as the braconid, are so tiny that you’ll never see them, but they are extremely helpful in your garden and landscape.
+Some wasps, such as the braconids and trichogramma wasps, are so tiny that you’ll never see them, but they are extremely helpful in your garden and landscape.
 These beneficials parasitize hornworms, apple maggots, orange tortrix moths, mealybugs, aphids, orangeworms, armored scale, armyworms, artichoke plume moths, and many other pests.
 Some species of wasp are believed to carry certain yeasts to grapes used in winemaking!

 In the case of wasp stings, an ounce of prevention is, well, you know!
 Use these tips to prevent getting stung in the first place:

-If you are unlucky (or careless) enough to get stung by a wasp, you can reduce the discomfort with these tips:
+If you are unlucky enough to get stung by a wasp, you can reduce the discomfort with these tips:

 If an allergic reaction occurs, get medical attention IMMEDIATELY.